acidmasculinity/acidmasculinity.github.io/_source/ability/yergeau.md

 year: 2018
 ---

-Good, but written in an extremely academic style.
+Melanie Yergeau explodes and subverts tropes of disabled rhetoric.
+Very good, but written in an extremely academic style.